andyzheng547/imdb_movies/README.md

 # Note: No longer up to date with imdb.com

 The website made changes in its HTML and CSS and the project no longer scraps the right info.
 The gem was made a while ago with when I was still learning.
 There were inconsistencies between the structure on different movie display pages, and it made an attempted update difficult.
-I did not account for drastic changes when I was first making a web scraping application.
-I have a much better respect for web apis because of this.

 # IMDB Movies